poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 ________________________________________________________________________________________________________________________________________

-**_See the exclusive website we have created for this project showcase (Make sure to go through all the sections, and please read the 'Concluding Notes' section to read about our thoughts on the future of this project):_**
+**_See the exclusive website we have created for this project showcase (Do make sure to go through all the sections, and please read the 'Concluding Notes' section to read about our thoughts on the future of this project):_**https://poojavinod100.wixsite.com/crowddensityproject

 ****************************************************************************************************************************************
 ## SUCCESSFUL IMPLEMENTATIONS: